wen1225/Object-Detection-Project/README.md

  - Prior to installing Tensorflow, we need to satisfy several software requirements; that is, we need to install some packages to ensure tensorflow runs.

  - Begin by opening/using your terminal window (Ctrl+alt+T) and type `pip install --upgrade pip`.
+ > In my case, the latest version of pip is pip-19.2.3.

+ - Then, type `pip install tensorflow`.
+If the terminal tells you that the requirement is already satisfied, good!
+If not, fix it by installing the required packages by `pip install name-of-missing-package-or-file`.